Why is my child charged as an adult?

 • The penalties for a fourth conviction, and any subsequent conviction, within a 10-year period will be a fine of at least $5,000 and 12 months in custody.

-This bill will dramatically change the penalties for fleeing and attempting to elude in Cobb County.
+This bill will dramatically change the penalties for fleeing and attempting to elude in Paulding County.
 A high and aggravated misdemeanor generally means that the accused will have to serve the entire jail-sentence in custody without the possibility of receiving 2 for 1 credit.
 The fourth conviction of this crime in a 10-year period will constitute a felony offense.
 Furthermore, a nolo contendere plea will not avoid mandatory jail time, or a conviction.

 Contact Us